Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 Emflaza Oral Suspension

 - 22.75 mg/mL is a whitish colored suspension.
-Supplied as 13 mL in a 20 mL bottle packaged with two 1 mL oral dispensers.
+Supplied as 13 mL in a 30 mL bottle packaged with one bottle adapter and two 1 mL oral dispensers.

 Store at 20°C to 25°C (68°F to 77°F).
 Excursion permitted between 15°C to 30°C (59°F to 86°F).
 See USP controlled room temperature.